 - Increased suicidality (including suicidal ideation, plans, and attempts)

 Treatment studies specifically designed to examine clinical outcomes of psychological and pharmacological treatment of PTSD in those with versus without the dissociative subtype are needed.
 However, we do know that individuals with dissociative PTSD may require treatments designed to directly reduce depersonalization and derealization.
-For such individuals, exposure treatment can lead to further dissociation and inhibition of affective response, rather than the goal of cognitive behavioural/exposure therapy, which is desensitization and cognitive restructuring.
+For such individuals, exposure treatment can lead to further dissociation and inhibition of affective response, rather than the goal of cognitive behavioral/exposure therapy, which is desensitization and cognitive restructuring.

 There is preliminary evidence that relative to exposure-based therapies alone, individuals with PTSD who exhibited symptoms of depersonalization and derealization responded better to treatments that also included cognitive restructuring and skills training in affective and interpersonal regulation (5,7,8).